-February 28, 2007 is International RSI Awareness Day, a day set aside to highlight the workplace hazards and conditions that can cause Repetitive Strain Injuries (RSI).
+February 29, 2008 is International RSI Awareness Day, a day set aside to highlight the workplace hazards and conditions that can cause Repetitive Strain Injuries (RSI).
 The first RSI Awareness Day was February 29, 2000, because it was the only non-repetitive day of the year.
-In non-leap years, like this year, it is observed on February 28.
+In non-leap years, it is observed on February 28.

 International RSI Awareness Day is organized by the International RSI Awareness Day Committee, an international group of dedicated volunteers that includes injured workers, trade unionists, health and safety professionals, health care practitioners, and others who share a common goal.
 According to the organizers: